kelvinlauKL/AI-Capstone/README.md

 ## Demos

+The following are a series of videos that explain the setup of the capstone project.
+Please go over the videos one at a time to gain a better understanding of the project.

 ### iOS App & Sentry

 To set the stage, we'll first run the iOS app which allows us to inject a bunch of logs to Sentry.
 Here's a demo showing how it works: